Elementary Program ( Ages 6 -12 Years )

 They are guided and encouraged to reach their full potential in all subject areas: mathematics, geometry, language, geography, history, botany, zoology, French, music, art, and physical education.

 Math and Geometry

 These areas focus on developing a comprehensive understanding of mathematical rules and concepts.
 Children develop logical, analytical and problem-solving skills.
 They experience concepts concretely with the materials as they progress towards the abstract.
 Children develop a solid understanding of the decimal system and numeration from 1-1,000,000.
-Memorization of math facts and an understanding of the math operations is a main focus of our lower elementary program.
+Memorization of maths facts and an understanding of the maths operations is a main focus of our lower elementary program.
 As children move into the upper elementary program they begin to work more abstractly and apply previously learned concepts.
 Some topics studied are operations, fractions, geometric classification, names of shapes, angles, measurement of angles, decimals, negative numbers, etc.

-At the elementary level the students use their preliminary reading skills, established in the casa program, to develop a love of reading.
+At this level the students use their preliminary reading skills, established in the casa program, to develop a love of reading.
 The use of concrete materials is still vital as students explore the rules of grammar and study the history and function of words.
 Verbal and written expression as well as listening comprehension are valued components of the program.
 Analytical skills are used in examining written literature and children are encouraged to experience various forms of writing.
 Creative writing is also an important part of our language program and basic writing rules and skills are developed.

 Geography, History, Botany, Zoology